JillBudden/NurseLicensureCompact/README.md

 # NurseLicensureCompact
 SAS code for Nurse Licensure Compact Surveys

-There are 5 files for the 5 differt surveys:
+There are 5 SAS files for the 5 differt surveys:
 1. Survey to Boards of Nursing that have a Compact License.
 2. Survey to Boards of Nursing that have a Single State License.
 3. Survey to nurse employers who are located in a Compact State.